tscholak/tscholak.github.io/_posts/2015-09-13-freeipa-client-ssh-server.md

 ## The Docker image

-I created a Docker image, `dockerfiles-freeipa-client-ssh-server`, that you can find on [Docker Hub](https://hub.docker.com/u/tscholak/).
+I created a Docker image, `tscholak/freeipa-client-ssh-server`, that you can find on [Docker Hub](https://hub.docker.com/u/tscholak/).
 The sources are in a [repository on GitHub](https://github.com/tscholak/dockerfiles/tree/master/freeipa-client-ssh-server).

 The image is based on the official [Fedora 22 image](https://hub.docker.com/_/fedora/) and also incorporates some pieces from [here](http://developerblog.redhat.com/2014/05/05/running-systemd-within-docker-container/), [there](https://vpavlin.eu/2015/02/fedora-docker-and-systemd/), and [elsewhere](https://github.com/fedora-cloud/Fedora-Dockerfiles/tree/master/systemd/systemd) to get systemd to run inside a Docker container.